Choosing an EV – when you live in a flat

 The types of public charger

-Many Tesla Supercharger points are also restricted to only drivers of Tesla vehicles, though the network is gradually being opened up to non-Tesla drivers.
+Tesla Supercharger points used to be restricted to drivers of Tesla vehicles but the network is gradually being opened up to non-Tesla drivers.
 It is important to check whether a charging location is available to non-Tesla vehicles before relying on it.
+You will also need the Tesla app downloaded to your smartphone.

-Equally, Ionity chargers only have CCS connectors, so those EVs with a CHAdeMO socket will not be able to use them.
-The majority of electric cars capable of rapid charging use the European CCS standard, but drivers of the Nissan Leaf for example will not be able to use Ionity units.
+Equally, Ionity only uses CCS connectors for its high-speed charger so those EVs with an older style CHAdeMO socket will not be able to use them.
+The majority of electric cars capable of rapid charging use the European CCS standard, but it’s important to check your car’s compatibility.

 The charging networks

-There are a large, and seemingly ever growing, number of public charging providers, with both major nationwide networks such as Osprey, Gridserve, and Instavolt, as well as more locally focused providers like ubitricity, which puts charge points in street furniture such as lamp-posts.
+There are a large, and seemingly ever growing, number of public charging providers, with both major nationwide networks such as Osprey, Gridserve, and Instavolt, as well as those focused on on-street charging, like Shell-owned ubitricity, which puts charge points in street furniture such as lamp posts.

 All public charge points must allow ad-hoc access, which is usually offered by the use of an app from the network.
 Downloading it to their smartphone, the driver can then start and stop the charging process, and get billed for the charging session.